 You can register with our website if you would like to receive updates on our new projects and services or on our merchandise.
 Information you submit on our website or over the phone will not be used for this purpose unless you ‘opt-in’ specifically.

 We use return email addresses to answer the email we receive, to receipt any transactions, or if follow-up for that specific function is required.
-Such addresses are carefully guarded by Irish Guide Dogs for their specific purpose and are not shared with outside parties.
+Such addresses are carefully guarded by Irish Guide Dogs for the Blind for their specific purpose and are not shared with outside parties and that this data is not transferred outside of the EEA.

-Irish Guide Dogs does not sell, rent, give away, or share its email addresses or other personal contact information with outside sources.
-Irish Guide Dogs also does not send mailings on behalf of other organisations.
+Irish Guide Dogs for the Blind does not sell, rent, give away, or share its email addresses or other personal contact information with outside sources.
+Irish Guide Dogs for the Blind also does not send mailings on behalf of other organisations.

 Our commitment to data security

 Personally identifiable information is stored on our server and is not publicly accessible.
-Further, personally identifiable information is only accessed by Irish Guide Dogs personnel on a “need to know” basis.
+Further, personally identifiable information is only accessed by Irish Guide Dogs for the Blind personnel on a “need-to-know” basis.

-Additionally, sensitive data, such as credit card numbers, are encrypted using SSL and immediately transferred to the PSII1 compliant financial processor (Realex) so that they are not saved on our servers.
+Additionally, data such as credit card numbers, are encrypted using SSL and immediately transferred to the PSII1 compliant financial processor (Realex) so that they are not saved on our servers.
 We follow best practice industry standard measures, to provide an additional level of security.

 If you have registered to receive communications from us and later change your mind, you may contact us to have your name and contact information removed from our distribution lists.